iterorganization/YAFLT/test/README.md

  - create_and_delete_objects.cpp

-## Embree tests
+## BVH tests

-This tests loading mesh data to Embree and checking if intersection tests work on a simple case.
+This tests loading mesh data to a TLAS and checking if intersection tests work on a simple case.

  - test_intersection.cpp